 Hammersmith - The Chancellors, 25 Crisp Rd, London W6 9RL

-Crisp Pizza continues to be one of the hottest restaurants in town, with a popularity that never seems to die down.
+Crisp Pizza continues to be one of the hottest pizzerias in town, with a popularity that never seems to die down.
 It comes from chef (and pub owner) Carl McCluskey and their pizzas have been called the best in London by many a pizza lover.
-There can be notably long queues at the weekends (pizzas are only available Thursday - Sunday) but the organised can now book a table ahead of time.
-If you manage to get a coveted table, you'll find pizzas like their N'Duja pie (San Marzano, Mozzarella, Buffalo Mozzarella, Parm, Calabrian Nduja) among others.
+There can be hellishly long queues at the weekends (pizzas are only available Thursday - Sunday) but if you're organised you can book a table ahead of time.
+If you do manage to get a coveted table, you'll find pizzas like their N'Duja pie (San Marzano, Mozzarella, Buffalo Mozzarella, Parm, Calabrian Nduja) among others.

 Yard Sale